Lebanese leaders meet to find solution to economic crisis

-BEIRUT (AP) — Lebanon’s political leaders are meeting with the aim of finding a solution to the country’s economic crisis.
+BEIRUT (AP) — Lebanon’s political leaders met Monday with the aim of finding a solution to the country’s economic crisis, raising concerns that more taxes will be imposed.

+Lebanon has one of the world’s highest public debts in the world, standing at 150% of GDP.
+Growth has plummeted and budget deficit reached 11% of GDP as economic activities slowed and remittances from Lebanese living abroad shrank.

+The government hopes to bring down the budget deficit to 7.6 percent of the GDP this year and to 6.5 percent in 2020.

+The meeting at the presidential palace is to discuss measures to be taken in the near future and as part of the 2020 draft budget.

-President Michel Aoun said in a speech at the opening of the one-day session on Monday that everyone should make “sacrifices” in order to get one of the world’s most indebted countries out of its problems.
+President Michel Aoun said in a speech at the opening of the one-day session that everyone should make “sacrifices” in order to get one of the world’s most indebted countries out of its problems.

+“We have to unite our efforts to come out with solutions to the economic crisis that is strangling the dreams and hopes of our people,” Aoun said.

+No official details about the expected measures have been made public but economists who took part in preparatory talks for Monday’s meeting said they included raising tax on gasoline, boosting the value added tax from 11 to 15 percent on luxury items, as well as fighting tax evasion.

 Corruption-plagued Lebanon suffers from one of the world’s highest debt ratios, high unemployment and little growth.